k98kurz/sqloquent/dox.md

 ##### `@classmethod generate_id(data: dict) -> str:`

+Generate an ID by hashing the non-ID contents.

 ##### `@classmethod insert(data: dict) -> Optional[HashedModel]:`

 Insert a new record to the datastore.
 Return instance.